casework/casework.github.io/ontology/get-started.md

 Full usage documentation is available at the [GitLab Repository](https://gitlab.com/keith.chason/case-validation-component).

-## Binding/Mapping Libraries
+## Graph Creation Resources

-Several libraries have been developed to assist in the generation of CASE graphs in various programming languages.
+Several libraries and repositories have been developed to assist in the generation of CASE graphs in various programming languages.
 These libraries provide a more programmatic way to generate CASE graphs using the language's native data structures.
 These have been categorized between "Bindings" and "Mappings".

+Separately, a template repository is available that provides a demonstration command line utility and build system.
+This template repository happens to use a Python community graph-library instead of language primitives, but if the bindings or mappings are favored by a developer, the template's build system provides other test infrastructure that is independently assistive.

 ### Bindings